apple-juju/ADA_Chilling_Effects/index.md

 From all of the available articles we only retained those with an average score of 3 or higher, thus resulting in a dataset of 45 articles.

 <img src="\images\wordcloud.jpg">

+We decided to focus solely on German-language articles because